vdbrink/vdbrink.github.io/esphome/co2_scd40.md

 ### ESPHome

-The only software you need is ESPHome.
+The only software you need is <a href="https://esphome.io/" target="_blank">ESPHome</a>.\

-There are a lot of ways to flash the config file with ESPHome to the board.\
+This is needed to flash the config to the ESP board.
-Read [here](esphome_flashing) how to upload it.

 ---